shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Hold it right there!”
 Wryonin yelled.
 “Don’t go anywhere!”

-A rock flew by Ersatzica, grazing her stomache fur.
+A rock flew by Ersatzica, grazing her stomach fur.

 Lemilay was closing in, her bald spot almost blinding Ersatzica in the cold, wet darkness.